 For automobiles used for business, you can either deduct the actual expenses of using the automobile, or you can base your deduction on a standard mileage rate.
 Certain restrictions may apply to the method used.
-The standard mileage rate to be used for a given year is determined and published by the IRS (the rate for 2023 is 65.5 cents per mile.
+The standard mileage rate to be used for a given year is determined and published by the IRS (the rate for 2024 is 67 cents per mile).
 While you may not take a separate deduction for depreciation of the vehicle, fees and tolls incurred during business use may be deducted.
 Note: The amount of this deduction may be reduced if you work out of your home.
-For more information on the tax treatment of business travel and commuting expenses, see KPMG report: Tax home and the rise of telecommuters.

 Historically, 50 percent of the cost of business meals and entertainment was deductible.
 The TCJA completely repealed deductions for entertainment, amusement, and recreation even when directly related to the conduct of a taxpayer's trade or business.